ABSTRACT

 ORGANIZATIONAL SUPPORT AND STRUCTURE

-“My organization supports internet expenses…”-P6
+“My organization supports internet expenses …” – Participant 6

-“Counseling support services were made available.”-P12
+“Counseling support services were made available.” – Participant 12

 ORGANIZATIONAL CULTURE

 A good workplace represents a sound community, mutual respect, and help for each other.
 It culminates in the very essence of such an environment: establish an all-inclusive workspace with diversification and proper communication.
-All of these are founded by effective leaders showing care, understanding, and commitment to the worker's well-being.
+All of these are founded by effective leaders showing care, understanding, and commitment to the worker’s wellbeing.
 Encouraging coworkers and supervisors is essential in maintaining a good work environment.
 Proper peer support systems ensure that workers overcome barriers and mark successes.
 Such an employer supporting employees would make them realize how employee-friendly those policies are, for example, flexibility in work.
 It will encourage greater understanding and empathy among teammates as they help each other recognize the different needs and perspectives that their colleagues might have.
+Some quotes:

-“… my supervisors have been very supportive.”-P14
+“… my supervisors have been very supportive.” – Participant 14

-“The policies are very employee-friendly.”-P14
+“The policies are very employee-friendly.” – Participant 14

 COLLABORATION AND COMMUNICATION

-“...it will be challenging to collaborate or coordinate…”-P2
+“...it will be challenging to collaborate or coordinate …” – Participant 2

 CHALLENGES AND OPPORTUNITIES